 28 April 2017

-The Families with Children and Young People in Debt (Respite) Bill would require lenders and creditors to offer temporary financial respite to families with children and young people who are in debt, in defined circumstances.
-It would also require public authorities to provide access to related advice, guidance and support during those respite periods.
-The aim is to reduce stress on families and prevent debt problems from worsening.
+The Families with Children and Young People in Debt (Respite) Bill would require lenders and creditors to provide periods of financial respite to families with children and young people in debt in certain circumstances.
+It would also place a duty on public authorities to ensure access to related debt advice, guidance and support for those families.
+The aim is to help vulnerable families manage debt pressures by combining relief with practical help from public services.

 Generated 21 February 2026